TheContortion1st/Arch-Linux-install-doc/README.md

 I will try to link all used and usefull references to set up such a system and highly anticipate to not follow it as an installation guide, but read it as another wiki to learn how to set up your own rig.

+Now [here](https://github.com/TheContortion1st/Arch-Linux-install-doc/wiki) you go to the Wiki and documentary.

+Have fun reading!

 _author Daniel Punke_